frangucc/thenodechronbook/README.md

 ![](https://d13yacurqjgara.cloudfront.net/users/104173/screenshots/2917335/gou5.jpg)

-The minute you being to emulate Gou's traits will forever be the moment that you become an elit3 hacker worthy of a job at any company you wish.
+The minute you begin to emulate Gou's traits will forever be the moment that you become an elit3 hacker worthy of a job at any company you wish.
 And with that you'll have the power to design a life however so you dream it.

 And when that day comes you'll still find new and exciting stuff you to conquer; There will always be a mission to complete, a invention to launch and a cause worth fighting for.
 It's what keeps even the most fascinating billionaires on the planet going, working harder than anyone else they know - it's because they know that *everything* is possible.